s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 To set up Google Analytics tracking on all pages of the site, do the following:

 1. Log in to the WordPress admin menu, typically found at `yoursitehere.com/wp-admin/`
-2. Hover over Appearance in the left-hand menu, then click Theme Options.
+2. Click Site Options in the left-hand sidebar.
 3. Click the Basic tab near the top of the page.
 4. In the text box labeled Google Analytics ID, type the ID that Analytics associates with this site.
 It will be in the format `UA-XXXXX-Y`.
     - For help finding your Google Analytics ID, see [Google's documentation on the topic](https://support.google.com/analytics/answer/1032385?hl=en)